 We receive many requests from people wanting to come to our home to meet the puppies before leaving a deposit, which is understandable.
 We are a small, in-home breeder and not a commercial facility, we have to consider our time and the safety of our family and dogs.
 As you can imagine, it is very concerning to have our doors open to people and all we know about them is the name they gave us.
 Once we have the puppies' temperament evaluations completed, families that have placed a deposit are welcome to meet and choose a puppy that would best suit your family.

-When you come for your visit, do not visit pet stores, kennels, dog parks, or veterinary clinics.
+When you come for your visit, do not visit pet stores, kennels, dog parks, breeders or veterinary clinics.
 Remember to wear freshly laundered clothes on the day of the visit.
 Shoes are to be left at the front door and there will be hand sanitizer available for you to use before handling the puppies.
 This does not only help protect us and the puppies but all the families who are waiting to bring their puppy home.

-We understand that you want to see where the puppies are coming from and how they are being raised but, we do not allow people to walk around where the dog's pens are.
+We understand that you want to see where the puppies are coming from and how they are being raised, but we do not allow people to walk around where the dog's pens are.
 You may have unknowingly come in contact with the parvo and be carrying it on your shoes and there is no way we could possibly disinfect everywhere you may have walked.
 Parvo spreads very quickly and can kill in as little as 48 hours.
 I know of a breeder that has lost 2 litters from parvo and we're trying to avoid it from happening here.

 If we have puppies that are 8 weeks or older, and are ready to go, we don't require a deposit to come and see them.
 Puppies are ready to go on that visit, but if you need a couple of days to prepare, there will be no boarding fee.
 If you require a longer stay, a boarding fee will be applied to the purchase price.